 • Representation of several businesses applying for a permit to operate a Medical Marijuana Alternative Treatment Center in New Jersey, including 1 (one) of the 6 (six) applicants selected by the New Jersey Division of Health to open a new ATC.

-• Representation of Plant-Based Alternative Seafood Company in $8.7 million Series A financing and corporate initiatives and strategy.
+• Representation of a plant-based alternative seafood company in a $8.7 million Series A financing and corporate initiatives and strategy.

 • Representation of an energy beverage company in connection with investments by strategic investors.